Aston Martin DB Mark III: Overview

 Girling disc brakes were fitted as standard to the front wheels of all Mark III Astons after the first 100 had been made.
 Many cars were upgraded later.
 Only five automatic cars were made from a total of 551.

-A hatchback body style, complete with fold-down rear seats, was introduced in the 2/4 MkI in 1953.

-A 1959 review by The US automobile magazineRoad & Track praised the car for everything but its $7,450 price.
+A 1959 review by The US automobile magazine Road & Track praised the car for everything but its $7,450 price.
 "A car for connoisseurs," they called it.
 "The Aston has many virtues and few faults."
 Among the faults was too-heavy steering effort, high door sills, and a stiff ride.